- About the contest

 Category 4 – Mini II

-Miniature bear up to 10 centimeters, dressed or undressed with one additional accessory such as a further bear, doll, doll’s pram, another animal, bike, car, chair etc.
+Miniature teddy bear up to 10 centimeters, undressed or dressed with selfmade clothes, with at most one additional item such as a further bear, doll, doll’s pram, another animal, bike, car, chair etc.

 Category 5 – Nature

 Creative interpretation of one single teddy bear, undressed, mainly made of fabric, no restriction on the accessories

 Creative interpretation of one single teddy bear, dressed with selfmade clothes, mainly made of fabric, no restriction on the accessories

 Single animal of any kind (no bear), undressed or dressed with selfmade clothes, at most one additional accessory is admitted